-Modesty and the demophile attitude of the Emperor, specific elements of royal entrances, can be analysed as the component of a discourse focussed on the community.
+M odesty and the demophile at-titude of the Emperor, specific elements of royal entrances, can be analysed as the component of a discourse focused on the community.
 These attitudes construct the intended, premeditated "self-presentation" of the Emperor.
 The type of emperor that Joseph II wanted to induce in the collective perception during his royal entrances and visits is an emperor who prepares himself for a constantly postponed entrance which will be, if not a real, than certainly a symbolic one.
-His visits and entrances between 1768-1788 are elements or sequences of the transitivity of a symbolic king which "is going to come".
-They revert to a Medieval paradigm of the discourse about royal entrances, namely, the "metonymic fragmentation of the royal object".
+His visits and entrances between 1768-1788 are elements or sequences of the transitivity of a symbolic king which "is going to come."
+They revert to a Medieval paradigm of the discourse about royal entrances, namely, the "metonymic fragmentation of the royal object."
 Thus, the king is not seen immediately.
-He is first perceived through the components of the royal escort which is "the echo of his glory".
-There is a "vaporisation of the subject in the space of visibility".
+He is first perceived through the components of the royal escort which is

+"the echo of his glory."
+There is a "vaporisation of the subject in the space of visibility."
 The king appears at the signal given by the mass of subjects whose cries ("vive le roi") express their impatience to see the king and submit themselves to him.
-This "delayed entrance" practised during several previous visits remains the strongest spring of the symbolic and legendary transformation of the Emperor.
+This "delayed entrance" practiced during several previous visits remains the strongest impulse towards the symbolic and legendary transformation of the Emperor.
 The royal entrances of the Emperor in Transylvania and the Banat are characterised by the lack of pomp and glory which prepares the final entrance, the glorious, eschatological, symbolic one.
-All this can be supported by a text from Heidendorff's biography making reference to royal entrances in 1773: "Between these two straight lines of onlookers, in the most beautiful weather the Emperor stood in the carriage as in a carriage of triumph, wearing a black hat without a rim and without feathers and a green waistcoat with small red distinctions... he all-gratiously greeted the people in both lines, as the majestic icon of the arrival of the great Judge".
-This entrance bears the archetypal marks of a royal entrance: "most beautiful weather" (the motif of spring is characteristic to entrances)1, the "carriage of triumph", "the great Judge" (the motif of Parousia).
-This royal entrance is an apparent one, an "as if" entrance, expressed and transmitted to the public by an aulic discourse written by Heidendorff to his contemporaries.
+All this can be supported by a text from Heidendorff's biography, making reference to roval entrances in 1773: